This post may contain affiliate links. Please see our disclosure policy.

 • Greek yogurt is a good substitute for sour cream.
 If you wanna get fancy, you can also use creme fraiche like I did in my creme fraiche pound cake

 • Add a lemon glaze on top for a pop of citrus.
-Use the lemon glaze from my lemon cream cheese pound cake.
+Use my easy recipe for lemon glaze from my lemon cream cheese pound cake.

 How to make a Sour Cream Pound Cake